| WVEC Legislative UpdateMarch 2, 2001 News Up Front:

 sprouts up on an adjoining property, and notification hasn't been made,

+that the logging operation is an illegal one.
 This should usually then set into motion a chain reaction of reporting

 the illegal operation, inspection by Forestry and/or DEP officers, and either